querkmachine/beeps.website/src/colophon.md

 {% character character="emy", variant="wave" %}
 Emy the robot bat is an original character, designed by me with help from my friend [Samael](https://samaelbretondragon.carrd.co/).

-Illustrations of Emy are by me, unless otherwise stated, and are based on the art style of the game _[Super Animal Royale](https://animalroyale.com)_ by [Pixile Studios](https://pixilestudios.com), which is really fun.
+Illustrations of Emy are, unless otherwise stated, illustrated by **me** and are based on the art style of the game _[Super Animal Royale](https://animalroyale.com)_ by [Pixile Studios](https://pixilestudios.com), which is really fun.
 {% endcharacter %}